ByteKnight-007/metro_card/README.md

 * test
 * tests

-We run the unit tests and calculate the coverage executing the command
+We run the unit tests and calculate the coverage executing the command.

 `rspec`